amethon/www/_reflections/journal-appendix.md

 ### Bio

-Henri and Michel are hardworking and reliable members of the deck crew, with a strong background in maritime operations.
-They are responsible for a range of tasks related to the operation and maintenance of the vessel, including loading and unloading cargo, handling mooring lines, and performing general upkeep and maintenance.
-They are skilled in working with their hands and are always ready to tackle any challenges that may arise.
+HHenri and Michel were hardworking and reliable members of the deck crew, with a strong background in maritime operations.
+They were responsible for a range of tasks related to the operation and maintenance of the vessel, including loading and unloading cargo, handling mooring lines, and performing general upkeep and maintenance.
+They were skilled in working with their hands and were always ready to tackle any challenges that may have arisen.

-Henri is a quiet and introspective person, with a strong sense of responsibility and a keen eye for detail.
-He is known for his careful and methodical approach to his work, and is always willing to go the extra mile to ensure that the vessel is operating smoothly.
-Michel is more outgoing and sociable, and is known for his quick wit and his ability to keep the crew entertained with his stories and jokes.
-He is a natural leader and is often called upon to coordinate the deck crew's tasks and responsibilities.
+Henri was a quiet and introspective person, with a strong sense of responsibility and a keen eye for detail.
+He was known for his careful and methodical approach to his work, and was always willing to go the extra mile to ensure that the vessel was operating smoothly.
+Michel was more outgoing and sociable, and was known for his quick wit and his ability to keep the crew entertained with his stories and jokes.
+He was a natural leader and was often called upon to coordinate the deck crew's tasks and responsibilities.

-In their free time, Henri and Michel enjoy spending time with their families and exploring the local area.
-They are both avid hikers and enjoy taking long walks through the countryside, discovering new and interesting places.
-They are also both passionate about the sea, and enjoy spending their days off fishing and swimming in the ocean.
-Overall, Henri and Michel are valuable and respected members of the crew, and are an integral part of the research vessel L'Exploration.
+In their free time, Henri and Michel enjoyed spending time with their families and exploring the local area.
+They were both avid hikers and enjoyed taking long walks through the countryside, discovering new and interesting places.
+They were also both passionate about the sea, and enjoyed spending their days off fishing and swimming in the ocean.
+Overall, Henri and Michel were valuable and respected members of the crew, and were an integral part of the research vessel L'Exploration.
 ##  Cook: M. Marcel Bouchard
-### Appearance

 M. Marcel Bouchard was a stocky, middle-aged man with a round face and a friendly smile.
 He had a thick, bushy beard that was streaked with gray, and his piercing blue eyes seemed to sparkle with intelligence and wit.
 He had a round, rotund belly that seemed to strain against his white chef's coat, and his arms and hands were strong and muscular from years of chopping, stirring, and kneading dough.